A lightweight, fast, and modular web framework for Ruby based on Rack. Lennarb supports Ruby (MRI) 3.4+

 Lennarb::App

-: Minimalist approach for complete control -
+: Minimalist approach for single applications -

 Installation